khazit/CrazySLAM/README.md

 ![Localization_v_n_particles](https://raw.githubusercontent.com/khazit/CrazySLAM/2a9107ca58c63c73edd446902cfbf0c2e81f0bdb/localization_v_n_particles.png)

-With just 4 data points on each scan (what is available on the Crazyflie), the algorithm performs badly and don't seem to find the correct path with 500 particles The experiments showed that it is not the case with a bigger number of particles (+1500), but this poses another issue : performance.
+With just 4 data points on each scan (what is available on the Crazyflie), the algorithm performs badly and don't seem to find the correct path with 500 particles.

+The experiments showed that it is not the case with a bigger number of particles (+1500), but this poses another issue : performance.